 But how long is the scarf really?

 But how do we know all this information?
-Well some of you may know us as the official makers of Doctor Who‘s scarf.
+Well some of you may know us as the official makers of Doctor Who’s scarf.
 We sell them, and we can vouch for everything we’re saying.
 This is all canon.
 The scarf is 18 ft. long.
 It regenerates.
-Tecteun got her knowledge from the scarf, not the Timeless Child.
-There will be a Big Finish box set.
+You heard it here first.